Call for Applications | DEADLINE: APRIL 8, 2022

 The award is intended for a researcher who lives outside of Orange County and is not affiliated with UC Irvine.
 Faculty, students, and independent researchers (including film makers, scriptwriters, playwrights, biographers, novelists, and others) are encouraged to apply.
-The $500 award is intended to defray expenses for traveling to Irvine and conducting research in the Southeast Asian Archive.
-Funds will be distributed in two installments--before and after the completion of the research project.
+The $1,000 award is intended to defray expenses for traveling to Irvine and conducting research in the Southeast Asian Archive.

 Applications will be judged according to the relevance of the proposal to the holdings of the Southeast Asian Archive, the proposed outcome of the research, and the qualifications of the applicant.

-This award is given in honor of Anne Frank, the librarian who founded the Southeast Asian Archive, who retired in 2007.
+This award is given in honor of Anne Frank, the Southeast Asian Archive founding librarian who retired in 2007.

 Send the following information in an email with the subject heading "AF Award Application" to email@example.com: